logicethos/PiTelephone/README.md

 PiTelephone
 ===========

-Convert retro dial phone using a Raspberry Pi
+Convert retro rotary dial phone using a Raspberry Pi

+More details can be found here: https://logicethos.com/blog/pitelephone-raspberry-pi-retro-dial-phone/